alexanderkoller/pergamon/src/bibtypst-styles.typ

   ("format-citation": formatter, "label-generator": label-generator, "reference-label": reference-label) }

+/// Formats citations in the _authoryear_ style (see @fig:example-authoryear
+/// for an example).
 #let format-citation-authoryear(
   /// Wraps text in round brackets.
 The argument needs to be a function
   /// that takes one argument (`str` or `content`) and returns `content`.